-Interprofessional collaboration between the SLP and BCBA was critical to the success of this program.
-The BICA program demonstrated that effective collaboration between these disciplines could add value to the treatment of aphasia.
+The BICA program demonstrated that effective interprofessional collaboration between the SLP and BCBA was critical to successfully treating aphasia.
 SLPs and BCBAs have complementary areas of expertise whereby the knowledge base and perspective of one can enhance the knowledge base of the other.21 Interprofessional collaboration allowed the participant to benefit from a client-centered program that embraced the unique contributions and shared values of the clinical team.

-Claire’s data highlights improvements in multiple areas of language form and use, however the real impact of the program was evident in her improved confidence and quality of life.
+Claire’s data highlights improvements in multiple areas of language form and use; however, the real impact of the program was evident in her improved confidence and quality of life.
 Following the intensive aphasia program, Claire reported doing things she hadn’t done for a long time, such as making small talk with strangers out in the community.
 She went on a trip to visit her son and independently navigated elements of traveling such as communicating in a busy airport, asking for directions on the street, ordering her own meals, and participating in conversations with family and friends.
 The impact of aphasia can rob an individual of the ability to carry out these tasks independently.
 The intensive program helped Claire to regain confidence and the ability to return to living her life.
-She continued to be a strong advocate for people with aphasia acting as a patient advisor on a working committee for a local stroke network.
+She continued to be a strong advocate for people with aphasia, acting as a patient advisor on a working committee for a local stroke network.

 Limitations and Future Directions

-There is still much to be done to define the specifics surrounding an intensive aphasia program.
-The current study is a small applied intensive aphasia program that consisted of several variables (eg, instruction, prompts, reinforcement, etc.) and, thus, it is impossible to say which variables were integral to the program’s success.
+There is still much to be done to define the specifics surrounding an interprofessional, behaviorally-informed intensive aphasia program.
+The current case study represents a small applied intensive aphasia program that consisted of several independent intervention variables (e.g., instruction, prompts, reinforcement, etc.).
+As such, it is impossible to evaluate which variables were integral to the program’s success, and the specifics surrounding who would benefit from this type of intervention remain unknown.

-Further, the current study was a case study design which poses its own limitations.
-The results indicate that this intensive aphasia program was effective for this participant, though the external validity requires further analysis.
-The specifics surrounding who would benefit from this type of intervention remain unknown.
-This case study has several limitations; the first is the inability to reverse treatment effects.
-A case study is a useful design to gain an understanding of complex issues and begin preliminary research but is not as strong as an experimental design, however, given this is an applied study, the purpose was intended to demonstrate support for the concept.
-Case studies are often questioned due to the lack of reversal of treatment effects as well as the inability to rule out history (ie, the influence of external factors) or maturation (ie, spontaneous improvement in the participant) as potential explanations for treatment effects.58 The participant was not receiving any other 1:1 direct treatment while she participated in the intensive program, and therefore it is unlikely that history was a factor in the results observed.
-Further, maturation was also unlikely to be a contributing factor as she was 2-years post-stroke when she began treatment.
-Further studies should look to replicate a behavioral conceptualization of aphasia and include collaboration between SLPs and BCBAs to assess treatment effects.
+Further, case studies have several limitations that require external validation and further analysis.
+Case studies are often questioned due to the lack of reversal of treatment effects, as well as their inability to rule out other explanations for treatment effects, such as history (i.e., the influence of external factors), or maturation (i.e., spontaneous improvement in the participant).58 While we affirm these limitations, we also point out that the participant was not receiving any other one-to-one treatment while she participated in the intensive program, and therefore it is unlikely that history was a factor in the results observed.
+Further, maturation was also unlikely to be a contributing factor, as the participant was already two years post-stroke when she began treatment.
 Future studies should also examine long-term maintenance and generalization of skills.
-It would be advantageous to look at various intensity models to determine how many hours per week is the most effective and when does this level out.
-While it has been established that intensive aphasia programs are beneficial, it is important now to determine the exact variables that make an intervention effective.
+In addition, it would be advantageous to look at various intensity models to determine at what level of intensity do benefits begin to level out.

+Finally, noting that while a case study is not an experimental design, it is useful for gaining a better understanding of complex issues and beginning preliminary research.
+As such, it demonstrated sufficient support for the BICA concept to merit further studies aimed at replicating a behavioral conceptualization of aphasia that include interprofessional collaboration between SLPs and BCBAs to assess treatment effects.

 Clinical Recommendations: